GwendolineRodriguez/AngularStyleGuide/README.md

 ## Road Map
-Pre-Expand list of design and component to level one only Create Db automatically from design and component file Fix styles of .scss and .ts files
+Create Db automatically from design and component file Fix styles of .scss and .ts files
 Arrange Disposition of Elements